 Mind the Roof

 As your Your Gutters Could be a Breeding Ground for Pests adding hurricane straps to your home’s roof to ensure that it is firmly bolted to the frame.
-Take some time to analyze the integrity of your roof shingles/tiles to ensure they are fully secure.
+Take some time to hire siding specialists serving all of Chesapeake to analyze the integrity of your roof shingles/tiles to ensure they are fully secure.
 If you spot any loose tiles, apply roofing cement so they don’t dislodge when the winds pick up.
 Pinpoint areas where wires enter the home and seal them so the hurricane’s heavy rain does not result in water damage.

 Reinforce the Garage Door